Germany to toughen penalties against child porn

 "The new rules will improve the protection of victims of sexual offences," said Justice Minister Heiko Maas, presenting the bill which was approved by the cabinet on Wednesday.

 "Child pornography is sexual abuse.
-Children are not able to defend themselves against such violence and are traumatised," he said.
+Children are not able to defend themselves against such violence and are traumatized," he said.

 Until now, only images in which the child was in an "unnaturally sexual position" have been illegal in Germany but the new law would broaden the definition of what kind of naked poses are considered illegal pornography.